JIASONGLIU36/ML8900-Group-8/README.md

 Only the code and a sample dataset is provided here, The weights will be provided when we submit the finished models.

 Please use python 3.8.x version for running the code.
-Run `pip install requirement.txt` for installing required packages
+Run `pip install requirements.txt` for installing required packages